 It does not support:

-Stopping or starting instances that are part of an auto-scaling group (native ASG scheduled actions can be used in this case)
+Stopping or starting instances that are part of an auto-scaling group (You can use native ASG scheduled actions in this case.)

-Stopping or starting other managed services (e.g. Redshift, Elasticsearch, ElastiCache, etc.)
+Stopping or starting other managed services (such as Redshift, Elasticsearch, ElastiCache, and so on)

-If you would like to start using Instance Scheduler, please submit a request via a Support ticket, or reach out to your Account Manager.
+If you want to start using Instance Scheduler, submit a request in a Support ticket or reach out to your Account Manager.

-Rackspace will deploy the solution for customers that are interested, and will configure the schedules according to their needs.
+Rackspace deploys the solution for interested customers and configures the schedules according to their needs.

-Schedule definitions are stored in a DynamoDB table, with every Schedule having a unique name.
-Resource tags are used to associate EC2 and RDS instances with a particular Schedule (e.g. Schedule=uk-office-hours, when “uk-office-hours” is a name of one of the Schedules we defined in DynamoDB).
+Instance Scheduler stores schedule definitions in a DynamoDB table, with every Schedule named uniquely.
+It uses resource tags to associate EC2 and RDS instances with a particular schedule.
+For example, the tag might be Schedule=uk-office-hours, when uk-office-hours is the name of one of the Schedules defined in DynamoDB.

-If it’s just for a short period of time (e.g. a few hours), you can simply start/stop the instance via the AWS console.
-Instance Scheduler will keep applying the defined schedule as before.
+If it’s just for a short time (such as a few hours), you can simply start or stop the instance through the AWS Console.
+Instance Scheduler keeps applying the defined schedule as before.

-If it’s for a longer period of time, you can change the value of the “Schedule” tag key on the instance to either running or stopped.
-Before you do that, please take a note of the previous value.
-Instance Scheduler will keep the instance in this state until you change the value of the tag back to its original value.
+If it’s for a longer period, you can change the value of the schedule tag key on the instance to either running or stopped.
+Before you do that, take a note of the previous value.
+Instance Scheduler keeps the instance in this state until you change the tag’s value back to its original value.

-Management of Instance Scheduler is provided at no additional cost for Aviator customers.
-Customers are responsible for the minimal infrastructure cost to run the solution (normally up to $10 per AWS account per month.
+For Rackspace Elastic Engineering customers, we provide Instance Scheduler management at no additional cost.
+Customers are responsible for the minimal infrastructure cost to run the solution, normally up to $10 per AWS account per month.
 Setting up or managing the service might consume hours from your Elastic Engineering Pod.